rocketlabdelta/info-central/_motor_research/solid-propellants.md

 The mixture is usually melted at a low temperature.
 Candy propellant has higher specific impulse than blackpowder, up to 130-140 seconds.
 Its burn rate is slower than that of blackpowder, but is still fast enough to be used in coreburning motors.
-Richard Nakka’s site http://members.aol.com/ricnakk/index.html gives a very comprehensive description of this and related propellants.
+[Richard Nakka’s site][1] gives a very comprehensive description of this and related propellants.

 Composite propellant is made using a rubbery binder-fuel (sometimes just called a binder) and a granular oxidizer.
 As the name implies, the binder-fuel holds the propellant together and also acts as a fuel.